stealjs/cache-bust/README.md

 # Configuration

 When not running in production the `cacheVersion` is ignored and a timestamp is added instead.
-As some files do not pass through steal so no cache busting can be applied to those.
-When developing using Chrome as your browser you may want to tick the 'Disable cache (while DevTools is open)' checkbox under *Settings | Preferences | Network* to prevent caching altogether.
+As some files do not pass through steal no cache busting can be applied to those.
+When developing using Chrome as your browser you may want to tick the 'Disable cache (while DevTools is open)' checkbox under *Settings | Preferences | Network* to prevent caching altogether while you are developing.

 You can configure cache busting by setting properties on the script tag.
 You'll probably at least want to set `cacheVersion`.